elizabethmessick/Connect_Four/README.md

 - Change color of "player turn"
 - Add a pause button for the background music music
 - Have music play instantly
+- Fix buttons so that they look the same on every device